prasquin/AirPi/README.md

 * Can kill the process a bit more nicely using Ctrl+C.
 * Output modules requiring internet access will not be loaded if there is no connection available.
 * Abort and inform user if no output modules are enabled.
+* Renamed 'data' array to 'parameters' to better reflect its content, and avoid confusion with actual data.
 * Code tidying:
   * Moved the check whether calibration is required into a super function called from each output subclass now.
   * Made multiple changes to all .py files in line with Pylint recommendations as per PEP 8 style guide.